 Like amusement parks and cruise ships, casinos (often coupled with hotels) have a lengthy history.
-The modern casino can be traced to the founding of the Flamingo Hotel® by gangster Bugsy Siegel in Las Vegas in 1946.83 There had been casinos in Las Vegas prior to this time, but the Flamingo was the first of what was to be the ever-accelerating development of spectacular casino-hotels.
-In its early years, Las Vegas relied on income from gambling, and other potential money makers (hotel rooms, food, shows, and so on) either were loss leaders or marginal producers of income.
-In more recent years, Las Vegas has reinvented itself and become more oriented to family entertainment.
-Although gambling is still an important source of revenue, the other facets of the business of casino-hotels are also designed to make lots of money.
-The modern casino-hotel is a highly effective means of promoting gambling, the Las Vegas experience, and the activities and paraphernalia that go with them.
+The modern casino can be traced to the founding of the Flamingo hotel by gangster Bugsy Siegel in Las Vegas in 1946.
+There had been casinos in Las Vegas prior to this time, but the Flamingo was the first of what was to be the development of increasingly spectacular casino-hotels.
+In its early years, Las Vegas relied on income from gambling, and other potential money makers (hotel rooms, food, shows, etc.) either were loss leaders or marginal producers of income.
+Later, Las Vegas reinvented itself and became more oriented to family entertainment.
+Although gambling was still an important source of revenue, the other facets of the business of casino-hotels were also designed to make lots of money.
+The casino-hotel became a highly effective means of promoting gambling, the Las Vegas experience, and the activities, souvenirs, and other products that go with them.